ramezanifar/child_parent_event/README.md

 ![Parent-Child](block_diagram.JPG)

 In the given example, run the parent.py.
-It sends a message to the child (directly by accessing its method).
+It sends a message to the child by accessing its method directly.
 In response, the child sends an event.
 The EventHandler dispatches the event to all listeners.
 Since Parent listens to that event, it receives the response.